navara99/resource-wall/README.md

 - users can search for already-saved resources created by any user
 - display logout button / login link

+### handle error

+- if there is any errors, it is shown on the top of the page under nav bar

 ## To do list

 ### deploy the server